 The old adage of shirtsleeves to shirtsleeves in three generations (or less) is true unless you apply some intentional education and planning.
 Families often have difficulty communicating clearly across the generations.
 Clients come in with these types of questions: How much should we leave to our children?
 At what point do we discourage their initiative?
 Should we leave money to our children outright or at different ages?
 Should we set up a family foundation to teach our money values to our children and grandchildren?
 These questions and many more are part of our discussions with clients, and we have tools to thoughtfully and carefully build solid foundations for developing principles for handling money and wealth.

 Of course, sound tax, investment, and wealth preservation strategies are critical as well.
-The White Oaks experienced team made up of three Certified Financial Planners, a CPA and a Chartered Financial Analyst with decades of intelligent, thoughtful, and practical experience of providing solutions, can bring the process together to serve each generation of your tribe.
+The experienced White Oaks team made up of three CERTIFIED FINANCIAL PLANNER™ professionals, a CPA and a Chartered Financial Analyst® with decades of intelligent, thoughtful, and practical experience of providing solutions, can bring the process together to serve each generation of your tribe.

 Case Study: Aging and Financial Dealings